-The Immersive Experiential Curriculum of International School of Louisiana (ISL) uses the Common Core State Standards (CCSS), the State of Louisiana Standards (GLEs) in Social Studies and the Next Generation Science Standards as a framework around which to build experiences for students to demonstrate mastery of skills.
+The Immersive Experiential Curriculum of International School of Louisiana (ISL) uses State of Louisiana Department of Education Standards as a framework around which to build experiences for students to demonstrate mastery of skills.
 The question that we must ask with each decision we make in regard to curriculum is, “Does this fulfill the mission and vision of ISL’s language immersion program?” not simply is this a good resource, is this successful at another school, or in another country.
 Every choice we make must be in furtherance of ISL’s goal to:

 provide a challenging education